Petlja/PLCT-Server/README.md

 You can ran the dev-mode server on `http://localhost:8000` using the `dev-server.cmd` or `dev-server.sh` script (depending on your OS).
 When run this way, the server will do live-reload on any change in the `plct_server` package.

 The *dev-server* script does't support arguments, but you may edit the `dev-server.json` file instaed.
 When you run the *dev-server* script first time, the `dev-server.json` file will be created as a copy of `dev-server.sample.json`.
+For more details on config options, refer to the [PLCT Server configuration](doc/config.md).

 If you also require live reload for the React front-end, you can run the front-end server on `http://localhost:3000` by using the `npm start` command in the `front-app` folder.